-In accordance with Raymond School District Policy JLCA, each child must have a complete physical examination within one year preceding first entry to school.
-The Board also requires that physical exams be completed before entry into middle school and again before high school..
-This physical must be less than a year old at the start of the school year in August.
+In accordance with Raymond School District Policy JLCA, each child must have a complete physical examination within one year of entering grades Pre-K, K, 4, and 9, or when transferring into the district from another school.
+This physical must be less than a year old at the start of the school year in August and must be provided to the school nurse.
+End of visit summaries will not be accepted.
 Additionally, those students who wish to participate in athletics must pass a physical exam every two years to be eligible for athletics at the middle school level.
 (For more information about student participation in extracurricular activities and athletics, see "Extracurricular Activities and Athletics" in the Student Information section.)